 Here are three key steps to incorporate in your crisis response strategy:

 Transparency fosters trust.
 When your stakeholders learn about all your efforts to prevent an attack and restore operations in the aftermath of an incident, they are more likely to give you the benefit of the doubt and continue doing business with you.

 Norsk Hydro went above-and-beyond in its efforts to be transparent.
-Their executive team met with media and industry analysts every day for approximately a week after the attack to provide updates on their efforts to restore operations, and
+Their executive team met with media and industry analysts every day for approximately a week after the attack to provide updates on their efforts to restore operations, and answer questions.

 They posted daily updates on their website and social channels, and offered direct access to their media and investor relations representatives.
 No questions were off-limits, from the complexity of restoring operations to financial impact, and their collaboration with law enforcement officials.